google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

 <img src="imgs/sxs-vp-fixed.png" class="wide" />

-# Use CSS Media Queries For Responsiveness
+## Use CSS Media Queries For Responsiveness

-{% include modules/highlight.liquid title="Key Takeaway" type="learning" list=page.key-takeaways.media-queries %}
+{% include modules/highlight.liquid character="*" position="left" title="Key Takeaway" type="learning" list=page.key-takeaways.media-queries %}

 Media queries are simple filters that can be applied to CSS styles.
 They make it easy to change styles based on the characteristics of the device rendering